dmiau/Personalized-Compass/Compass[transparent]/README.txt

 Nice to have:
 - transition between a wedge and a compass

-Done:
-- Stand-alone iOS wedge mode (for testing)
-* vislibility test will need to be updated
-- toggleCompass is to toggle the conventional compass
+Working:

-- relocate table to the configurations panel
+- moving the combo box to the configuration panel
+-